ethanmann/BuildforCOVID19/README.md

 # To run the WIP app:
 1. You may need to create the folder "opt/python/log" (outside of the repo)
 2. Run "python2 application.py"
+3. The page will be up on http://localhost:8000

 # To deploy on AWS:
 1. Add any new dependencies to "requirements.txt"